 - Auto loans are secured by the vehicle you purchase.
 You can borrow directly from a lender or opt for dealership financing.
 Either way, you may see lower rates than a personal loan — but be prepared for more restrictions on how much you are able to borrow.

 - Mortgages are secured by your property or home.
 You can borrow a significant amount with a mortgage at low rates, and most lenders offer 30 years to pay back what you borrow and build equity in your home.

-- Home equity loans and home equity lines of credit (HELOCs) are secured by the equity you build in your home.
+- Home equity loans are secured by the equity you build in your home.
 Because of this, they have lower rates than other installment loans and you can generally borrow more.

-- Student loans are unsecured and designed to cover college or university expenses.
+- Student loans with fixed interest rates are unsecured and designed to cover college or university expenses.
 Most allow you to postpone payments until after you graduate or make interest-only payments while you are in school.

 Secured vs. unsecured installment loans

 There are some key differences between secured and unsecured installment loans to be aware of.
 Secured installment loans — like mortgages and auto loans — use the property you purchase with the loan as collateral.
 However, unsecured installment loans — like personal loans and student loans — only use factors like your credit score, debt load and income to determine your eligibility.